spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 <%(#Expandable title="Are entities always represented by GameObjects?")%>No, exactly how entities are represented on each of your workers is up to you.

-The GDK also offers an [ECS workflow](fix) represents them as a grouping of Unity ECS components.
-If you are more familiar with the traditional Unity GameObject style of development then the GDK provides a [GameObject workflow](fix) for you too.
+The GDK also offers an [ECS workflow]({{urlRoot}}/content/intro-workflows-spos-entities) represents them as a grouping of Unity ECS components.
+If you are more familiar with the traditional Unity GameObject style of development then the GDK provides a [GameObject workflow]({{urlRoot}}/content/intro-workflows-spos-entities) for you.

-You are not limited to these options either, and can configure your worker to create something very custom when it encounters a particular entity type.
-To find out more about you can read up about [entity representations](fix).<%(/Expandable)%>
+You are not limited to these options either, and can configure your worker to create something very custom when it encounters a particular entity type.<%(/Expandable)%>

-<%(#Expandable title="TO FINISH: Can workers differ in how they represent the same entity?")%>Yes!
-The local in-worker representation for entities can be customized for each of your worker types.
-For example, the server-side `UnityGameLogic` worker may represent the `Player` entity with a GameObject that contains no visual assets or sound effects, because the server does not need those assets to perform its duties.

-Similarly, !!!!!!!
-COME BACK TO THIS [!!!](fix)<%(/Expandable)%>

 ### Testing your changes